stat545ubc-2024/assignment-b3-aliz0124/README.md

 ## Instructions and Sample Data

-*Instructions*
+*Quick Instructions (refer to the "features" heading below for more details)*
-1. Use the slider to select the number of groups in your data to plot.
+1. Use the slider to select the number of subgroups in your data to plot.
 2. Input your group name, and paste your time-to-event and censor data directly from your data file.
-Please note the formatting requirements.
+Please note the formatting requirements described in the app.
 3. Select plot customizations and add a title
 4. Press the generate plot button, and you're done!